jayangra/AzurePCI3.2/Analytics/Azure Security and Compliance Blueprint - PCI DSS 3.2 Data Analytics Overview.md

 Best practices for implementing a secure hybrid network that extends an on-premises network to Azure are [available](https://docs.microsoft.com/azure/architecture/reference-architectures/dmz/secure-vnet-hybrid).

-### Extract-Transform-Load (ETL) process
+### Extract-Transform-Load process
-[PolyBase](https://docs.microsoft.com/sql/relational-databases/polybase/polybase-guide) can load data into Azure SQL Database without the need for a separate ETL or import tool.
+[PolyBase](https://docs.microsoft.com/sql/relational-databases/polybase/polybase-guide) can load data into Azure SQL Database without the need for a separate extract, transform, load or import tool.
 PolyBase allows access to data through T-SQL queries.
 Microsoft's business intelligence and analysis stack, as well as third-party tools compatible with SQL Server, can be used with PolyBase.

 ### Azure Active Directory setup
 [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-whatis) is essential to managing the deployment and provisioning access to personnel interacting with the environment.
 An existing Windows Server Active Directory can be integrated with Azure Active Directory in [four clicks](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-get-started-express).
 Customers can also tie the deployed Active Directory infrastructure (domain controllers) to an existing Azure Active Directory by making the deployed Active Directory infrastructure a subdomain of an Azure Active Directory forest.